jntph/jntph/README.md

 - 🌱 I’m currently enrolled in IBM Data Science Professional Cert. program on Coursera for my transition into DS.
 - 💞️ I’m looking for a mentor in this field to hone my skills and expand my horizon.
 - 📫 I can be reached at jannaphm@gmail.com
-- 😄 Pronouns: I identify myself as a conservative lol.
+- 😄 Pronouns: Let me skip this part lol.
 - ⚡ Fun fact: I love playing badminton 😍🏸🏸🏸

 <!---